mtraver/environmental-sensor/README.md

     sudo apt-get install build-essential libssl-dev libffi-dev python-dev python3-dev

     # I highly recommend using a virtualenv.
 This makes an isolated Python environment
     # so that reasoning about your dependencies is easier.
+One of the commands below
+    # should work, depending on how virtualenv is installed.
     virtualenv -p python3 env3
+    # OR
+    python3 -m virtualenv env3

     # Enter the virtualenv (your prompt will change to signal you're inside)
     . env3/bin/activate